Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Transport Planner/Co-Ordinator
+Entry / Progression - Transport Planner/Co-Ordinator

 There are postgraduate courses in transport planning available, but many working in the field will come to the field through courses in subjects fundamental to transport planning, some of the most common are geography, civil engineering and certain social science fields.